zilliztech/zdoc/versioned_docs/version-byoc/tutorials/organizations/organization-settings.md

 The system time zone is set to where your first login occurs and applies to all time strings displayed on Zilliz Cloud.

-To view the current time zone, you can either be an [Organization Owner](./resource-hierarchy) or an [Organization Member](./resource-hierarchy).
+To view the current time zone, you can either be an Organization Owner or an Organization Member.
+For details on roles in an organization, refer to [Manage Organization Users](./organization-users).

 ![byoc-timezone-settings](/byoc/byoc-timezone-settings.png)

-To modify the system time zone, you must be an [Organization Owner](./resource-hierarchy).
+To modify the system time zone, you must be an [Organization Owner](./organization-users).
 Click **Edit** to open the **Time Zone Settings** dialog box, and select a time zone from the drop-down list.
 You can also enter the name of a time zone to quickly filter the desired time zone.

 ## Set up maintenance window{#set-up-maintenance-window}